ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 Sentinel-1A is still collecting data, but
 [Sentinel-1B ended its mission](https://www.esa.int/Applications/Observing_the_Earth/Copernicus/Sentinel-1/Mission_ends_for_Copernicus_Sentinel-1B_satellite "https://www.esa.int/Applications/Observing_the_Earth/Copernicus/Sentinel-1/Mission_ends_for_Copernicus_Sentinel-1B_satellite" ){target=_blank}
 on December 23, 2021.
-Sentinel-1C is now in position to replace Sentinel-1B in the constellation, returning the Sentinel-1 mission to full observation capacity.
+Sentinel-1C has now replaced Sentinel-1B in the constellation, returning the Sentinel-1
+mission to full observation capacity.

-The two Sentinel-1 satellites each have a 12-day repeat cycle, but their orbits are offset 180 degrees so that one or the other will pass over the same location on earth every 6 days.
-When two S1 satellites are in orbit, Europe and select areas of interest are imaged with a 6-day interval, as described in the [mission observation scenario](https://sentinel.esa.int/web/sentinel/copernicus/sentinel-1/observation-scenario "https://sentinel.esa.int/web/sentinel/copernicus/sentinel-1/observation-scenario" ){target=_blank}, while most landmasses are imaged on a 12-day repeat cycle.
+The Sentinel-1 satellites each have a 12-day repeat cycle, but when there are two functioning satellites, their orbits are offset 180 degrees so that one or the other will pass over the same location on earth every 6 days.
+Under this scenario, select areas of interest are imaged with a 6-day interval, as described in the [mission observation scenario](https://sentinel.esa.int/web/sentinel/copernicus/sentinel-1/observation-scenario "https://sentinel.esa.int/web/sentinel/copernicus/sentinel-1/observation-scenario" ){target=_blank}, while most landmasses are imaged on a 12-day repeat cycle.